Symoon07/socet-intro/systems/lab1/README.md

 For this lab, you will write code that runs on AFT-dev (the latest SoCET chip).
 The chip will be simulated using Verilator.

 ### Step 1: Set up AFT-dev
-To get started, clone the AFT-dev repository and follow its build instructions.
+To get started, clone the AFT-dev (`git clone git@github.com:Purdue-SoCET/AFT-dev.git`) repository and follow its build instructions.
 If your account is set up properly, this should be as simple as:

 1. Run `git submodule update --init` to pull in the `AFT-dev` (the chip) and `aft-femtokernel` (a small runtime kernel) submodules
 2. Change directory into the AFT-dev folder by running `cd ../AFT-dev`